hackclub/hackclub/workshops/color_scheme_generator/README.md

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.

 Previously, [Class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) were the only way to define a component that has its own state, and lifecycle methods.
-[Functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) of React, which are light and more flexible, are limited in functionality.
+[Functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) of React, which were light and more flexible, are limited in functionality.

 React Hooks enable us to use state and other React features, like lifecycle methods and event handlers, without writing a class component.